darribas/gds_env/README.md

 The container can be run as:

 ```
-> docker run --rm -p 8787:8787 -v `pwd`:/home/gdser/host -it gds
+> docker run --rm -p 8787:8787 -v `pwd`:/home/gdser/host -it darribas/gds
 ```

+A couple of notes on the command above:

-Note that this opens the `8787` port of the container, so if you want to access server-based applications from the container (ie. Jupyter Lab or RStudio), you will need to point your browser to `localhost:8787`.
-The command also mounts the current folder (`pwd`) to the container, but you can replace that with any path.
+* This opens the `8787` port of the container, so if you want to access server-based applications from the container (ie. Jupyter Lab or RStudio), you will need to point your browser to `localhost:8787`
+* The command also mounts the current folder (`pwd`) to the container, but you can replace that with the path to any folder on your local machine

 ### Jupyter Lab